 Identifying Errors in Header Order

 This completes our tutorial on using the Document Outline feature in the Gutenberg editor.
-For more information on using the Gutenberg editor, check out our article on using Reusable blocks in Gutenberg.
+For more information, please read the official WordPress Gutenberg editor documentation and check out our article on using Reusable blocks in Gutenberg.

 200+ Design Templates + 1 Kick-ass SuperTheme